CrowdStrike details errors that led to mass IT outage

 Remediations and improvements

-CrowdStrike came under fire over the last several weeks from critics who said the cybersecurity vendor's testing processes and safeguards for content updates were woefully inadequate.
-CrowdStrike had said in its preliminary report that content updates like channel file 291 are what the vendor calls Rapid Response Content, which previously were not subjected to the same battery of internal tests and reviews as software updates.
+CrowdStrike was heavily criticized over the last several weeks by critics who said the cybersecurity vendor's testing processes and safeguards for content updates were woefully inadequate.
+CrowdStrike said in its preliminary report that content updates like Channel File 291 are what the vendor calls Rapid Response Content, which previously were not subjected to the same internal tests and reviews as software updates.

 Content and template type updates will also undergo more testing procedures, including fuzz testing, CrowdStrike said.
-Additionally, the company said it will use staged deployment for such updates going forward.
+Additionally, the company will use staged deployment for such updates going forward.

 "The Content Validator is being modified to add new checks to ensure that content in Template Instances does not include matching criteria that match over more fields than are being provided as input to the Content Interpreter," CrowdStrike said.
 "This fix will be released to production by August 19, 2024."